TIS2016/Narodna-transfuzna-sluzba/README.md

 `  .\venv\Scripts\activate`

-For the first time you have to install requirements:
+For the first time you have to install requirements and build sass source files:

 ` $ make install`
+` $ make build`

 Finally, to run the app: